JackDanger/testowl/README.markdown

 Dependencies
 ==

-It uses Watchr to monitor which files are changed.

 It uses [growlnotifiy](http://growl.info/extras.php) to send messages to Growl.
+It'll probably fall over if you don't have this installed, but I want to make that more tolerant.

+Bundler
+==

+To install using Bundler:

+    group :test do
+      gem 'testowl', :git => "git@github.com:billhorsman/testowl.git"
+    end

 Test Unit
 ==